self-hosted · for solo developers

 One binary.
 Zero lock-in.

-Walk away with your data any time — one command stops everything, your sessions and audit log stay on your disk.
-No SaaS contract, no hosted tenant to migrate out of, no "we're sunsetting that feature" notice on a Tuesday.
+One command stops everything; your sessions and audit log stay on your disk, yours to walk away with any time.
+No SaaS contract, no hosted tenant to migrate out of, no "we're sunsetting that feature" email on a Tuesday.

 what it does